ansys/pyaedt-toolkits-antenna/doc/source/toolkit/api.rst

 Toolkit API
 ===========

-This section list the available toolkit methods in the backend at toolkit level.
+The Toolkit API contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
+In addition to methods for creating an AEDT session or connecting to an existing AEDT session, this API provides methods for synthesizing and creating an antenna.
+You use the **Toolkit API** at the toolkit level.

-Toolkit API are the calls used by the frontend.
-It wraps some of the methods of the **Antenna API**.
+The frontend makes calls to the Toolkit API.
+This API wraps some of the methods of the Antenna API.

 .. currentmodule:: ansys.aedt.toolkits.antenna.backend.api